The 2020 Program Guide will be available online and via USPS mail in early March, 2020.

 For any classes that start before or after our operating hours, please consult your registration confirmation for your class’ meeting location.
-Sometimes, this will be off-site and we will provide an physical address.
+Sometimes, this will be off-site and we will provide a physical address.
 Please be at your class meeting location 15 minutes before your class starts.

-All cancellations made within the above time frames will be eligible for a refund less a $15 fee, per person and per event cancelled.
+All cancellations made by Thursday, June 25th will be eligible for a refund less a $15 fee, per person and per event cancelled.

-We cannot issue refunds after the time frames above for any reason.
+We cannot issue refunds for events canceled after Thursday, June 25th for any reason.

 Insure your trip: Travel and Trip Cancellation Insurance is an inexpensive way to protect your investment in the event of illness/injury/family emergency.
 Seven Corners offers a plan called “RoundTrip” for travelers who live 100 miles or more from Crested Butte.
 They can be reached at 1-800-335-0611 and at: www2.sevencorners.com/trip-protection-insurance